waywardgeek/subset_sum_crypto/README.md

 efficiently, but the one I know is Grover's Algorithm, which is not fast enough, since guessing both `r` and `p` at the same time would take time O(2^256).

+As for the subset-sum problem, the best known general attacks where each element is more than 512 bits is around `O(n/4)`, where `n` is the number of elements in the set.
+This algorithm makes it strictly harder to find a correct subset of elements by shortening values, giving the attacker less information.